nashkevin/Pepperoni-Visualizer/README.md

 ## To-Do

-* Finish placement algorithm
+* Fix "flickering" ring distribution
+* Allow pepperoni count increases to adjust other sliders as needed to fit
+* Report parameter values with units
 * Make mobile friendly
-* Report parameter values with units